fzaiser/genfer/README.md

 As you can see, the asymptotic tail bound of `O(0.33942394950033866^n)` is much better than the asymptotic tail bound of `O(0.8230384253075658^n)` obtained above with a different optimization objective.

 All the flags that the tool accepts are documented in the help text (`target/release/geobound --help`).
+More information on how to use this tool can be found further down.